alexandrezlima/documentations/docs/orbitcamera.md

 Once in the map level, you can hit play and try out 4 cameras in the level.
 They're all the same camera class with different settings (you can customize these settings by clicking over the camera and checking the details panel).

-1. Load assets using data tables;
-2. Load all assets in the project (via folder scanning);
-3. Load assets inside specific folders (via folder scanning).

-To change between them, click in the blueprint in the level (the one with a red arrow, `IconGeneratorStartPoint`).
-Then, in the details panel, you'll see an exposed variable called `Load Method`.
-Changing this variable will affect the way that the objects are searched.

 <figure markdown>
 ![Load Method - Icon Generator](assets/icongenerator-assets/icon-generator-loadmethodpng.png)
 <figcaption>Load Method</figcaption>